Understanding Newsela Writing Labeling

 • Not background or context: Romeo’s monologues demonstrate that conflict can only be resolved through tragedy.

-Summary - EverWrite defines a summary as a sentence that restates the essay’s main idea.
+Summary - Newsela Writing defines a summary as a sentence that restates the essay’s main idea.
 It should be clear that the sentence indicates a final thought.
-EverWrite uses Summary for short answer paragraphs and body paragraphs in long-form essays.
-See how EverWrite recognizes a summary:
+Newsela Writing uses Summary for short answer paragraphs and body paragraphs in long-form essays.
+See how Newsela Writing recognizes a summary:

 • Summary: In conclusion, love functions as a kind of character.